Coastal Corporation

-Coastal Corporation was a diversified energy and petroleum products company headquartered at 9 Greenway Plaza (Coastal Tower) in Greenway Plaza, Houston, Texas.
+Coastal Corporation was an American diversified energy and petroleum products company headquartered at 9 Greenway Plaza (Coastal Tower) in Greenway Plaza, Houston, Texas.
 The company was founded in 1955 by Oscar Wyatt and incorporated in 1955 as Coastal States Gas Producing Company.
 It merged with the El Paso Corporation in 2001.
 As of 1999, Coastal was a Fortune 500 company with 13,300 employees and annual revenues of $8.2 billion.

 Products

 Coastal produced and marketed petroleum, natural gas, electricity, and coal.
 It also sold gasoline at Coastal-branded gas stations.
 By 1999, Coastal Refining and Marketing operated 962 gas stations in 33 states and was supplied by four refineries, including a 150,000 bbl per day refinery in Corpus Christi, Texas, a 180,000 bbl per day refinery in Eagle Point, New Jersey, a 250,000 barrel per day refinery on Aruba, and a 25,000 bbl per day refinery geared for asphalt production in Chickasaw, Alabama.
 Coastal Corporation also owned and operated a fleet of oil tankers, tugs, and barges.
 Sales in 1991 totaled $9.549 billion.
-Coastal Corporation supplied of marine diesel in the Caribbean, natural gas in Colorado, and heating oil in the Northeast.
+Coastal Corporation supplied marine diesel in the Caribbean, natural gas in Colorado, and heating oil in the Northeast.

 Coastal was a natural gas producer and distributor along with competitors Enron, Williams Companies, and El Paso Energy with which Coastal later merged.
 Coastal produced, gathered, processed, transported, stored and marketed natural gas throughout the United States and by the 1990s, Coastal's 20,000-mile pipeline network transported five billion cubic feet of natural gas daily.
 These pipelines include the Iroquois and Great Lakes pipeline, completed in 1991, and the Empire State Pipeline, completed in 1992.